ludwigwinkler/EhrenfestDiffusion/README.md

 tional expectations and can thus be directly related to denoising score matching.
 We demonstrate our methods in multiple convincing numerical experi- ments.

+### TL;DR
 For the first time, we can directly link state-discrete continuous-time diffusion models to their time- and space-continuous (SDE-based) counterparts, i.e. score-based generative modeling.
 Credits go to the Ehrenfest process.
+Thus we can use models trained in continuous state spaces to model discrete state spaces with the Ehrenfest process.

 ![Alt text](experiments/media/essence.jpeg)